 Why Criminal Defense Attorneys and Mental Health Therapists Need to Work Together Part II

-Last month I put together an article covering half of my Unified Partnership lecture.
-Click that hyperlink to finid part one.
+In 2018, Adam Rossen put together an article covering half of my Unified Partnership lecture ← find part 1 here.

-In that piece I discussed the ways in which mental health therapists can help educate attorneys and other key players in the criminal justice system for the betterment of their patient.
+In that piece he discussed the ways in which mental health therapists can help educate criminal attorneys and other key players in the criminal justice system for the betterment of their patients.
 As a unified partnership is a two way street, this month I want to cover how lawyers can help mental health therapists.

 1) Education on the Criminal Justice Process from Arrest to Court Proceedings

 Many therapists and mental health counselors don’t have a comprehensive understanding of the process their patient has to go through from arrest through navigating the criminal justice system.
 That’s where attorneys come in.
 We can provide a detailed overview so that therapists have a better understanding of exactly what their client is going through.
 This includes understanding how both judges and prosecutors are taught to think.